AlessiaWang/Chatterbot_Project/README.md

-### <span style="color:red">Please read this file</span> before opening the Jupyter Notebook files in this folder and running the codes there.
+### Please <span style="color:red"> read this file</span> before opening the Jupyter Notebook files in this folder and running the codes there.

 # Chatterbot_Project
 This repository stores all the files that are used to build and train chatbots for my master's thesis.